Why Family Photo Sessions are Ideal for Shy Kids

 Hi, I'm Neyssa

 My oldest child (okay all of my children) was very shy as a toddler and preschooler.
 He always made sure I was nearby before playing at the playground, and he stayed pretty close by, making sure I was watching him.
 Of course, this was very convenient when out and about because I never had to worry about him just running off.
 Once he was comfortable in a situation, he was a little more chatty and showed off his fun and clever personality.
 This was his true self, the side I wanted everyone to see, the one I wanted to document because it was who I knew him to be.
-However, as soon as someone else came to photograph our family, he would clam up, cling to me, and his sweet smile would hardly be seen.
+However, as soon as someone else came to photograph our family, he would clam up, and cling to me, and his sweet smile would hardly be seen.

 So, if your child is shy around other people, I completely understand.
 I understand your desire to capture their big grins and their entire personality.
 Often parents who are considering a family session ask about mini-sessions because their child does not have the attention span or are very shy and just will not last an hour.
 I want to give you another perspective – family photo sessions are ideal for shy kids.